Short Note

 Being able to use all these at the same time can boost your neural activity even more, lowering your chances of getting Alzheimer’s and dementia.

-2. It Reduces the Risk of Osteoporosis
+2. Low Risk of Osteoporosis

 High-impact, weight-bearing workouts, such as dance, can help preserve bone strength and even generate new bone mass, according to the National Osteoporosis Foundation.

-3. It Improves Muscle Tone and Strength
+3. Muscle Tone and Strength

 Dancing’s constant movement engages many different muscles at the same time, helping to tone the entire body and also increases body’s strength.

-4. It Improves the Heart and Lung Health
+4. Heart and Lung Health

 Dancing is an excellent cardiovascular workout.